Welcome to the Online Home of the South Dakota State University Percussion Studio!

 About Dr. Ragsdale

-Dr. Aaron Ragsdale is Director of Percussion at South Dakota State University where he teaches applied percussion and percussion pedagogy, conducts the SDSU Percussion Ensemble, serves as Assistant Director with the Pride of the Dakotas Marching Band and helps direct and administrate the annual All-State Music Camp.
+Dr. Aaron Ragsdale is the Director of Percussion at South Dakota State University where he teaches applied percussion and percussion pedagogy, conducts the SDSU Percussion Ensemble, serves as Assistant Director with the Pride of the Dakotas Marching Band and helps direct and administrate the annual All-State Music Camp.

 An active performer, he has appeared four times at the Percussive Arts Society International Convention, twice at both the National Convention on Percussion Pedagogy and the National Association of College Wind and Percussion Instructors, at the national and regional conferences of the North American Saxophone Alliance and at the Great Lakes Regional Conference of the College Music Society.